 Eventually, the pathogens choke out the root system which becomes slimy and turns mushy.
 Plants with root rot will be stunted in growth, production, and can eventually die.

 How To Tell If Your Hydroponic Plant Has Root Rot

 Root rot takes over the plant’s root system.
 Since the plant cannot take in oxygen or nutrients through a damaged root system, it may show sign of deficiencies.

 Is The Plant Worth Saving?

 If the problem has gone on too long, and all of the root system is mush, then the plants probably not salvageable.
 Depending on your situation, it may be easier to just remove the plant and correct the issue that caused the root rot to start.

-Steps To Saving a Hydroponoc Plant From Root Rot
+Steps To Saving a Hydroponic Plant From Root Rot

-To have a chance at saving a plant with root rot, you have to take action early.
-Here are the steps I took to saving that tomato plant from root rot.
+To have a chance at saving a plant from root rot, you have to take action early.
+Here are the steps I took to save that tomato plant from root rot.